-A Different than receiving Additional Allocation Requests, Operating Budgets allow groups to have guaranteed access to money for the course of an academic year, pending approval of the Budget and Finance Committee at the end of the previous academic year.
-The SGAC will approve which groups

-- Political Campaigning Organizations "Political Campaigning Organizations, as stated in section I-15 of these standing rules, may not receive any allocation of any kind if their organization's purpose is for partisan political endorsement or partisan campaign fundraising."
+- A Different than receiving Additional Allocation Requests, Operating Budgets allow groups to have guaranteed access to money for the course of an academic year, pending approval of the Budget and Finance Committee at the end of the previous academic year.
+The SGAC will approve which groups are eligible to receive budgets should have at least 15 members (including the four designated officers) and they do not fall into one of the following categories: - Political Campaigning Organizations "Political Campaigning Organizations, as stated in section I-15 of these standing rules, may not receive any allocation of any kind if their organization's purpose is for partisan political endorsement or partisan campaign fundraising."
 (Standing Rules, B-3a.)
 "Student activity fee monies shall not be used for any type of partisan political endorsement nor for contributions to the campaign fund of any candidate for elective office."
-(Standing Rules, I-15b.) - 2 Social Greek Organizations "Individual Fraternities and Sororities governed by Inter-Fraternity Council (IFC), Panhellenic Council (Panhel), and National Pan-Hellenic Council (NPHC) cannot receive an Operating budget.
+(Standing Rules, I-15b.) - Social Greek Organizations "Individual Fraternities and Sororities governed by Inter-Fraternity Council (IFC), Panhellenic Council (Panhel), and National Pan-Hellenic Council (NPHC) cannot receive an Operating budget.
 Funds for Social Greek Councils must be used to benefit the students as a whole and not just their organization or sub organizations.
-Funds may not under any circumstance be allocated from a Greek Councilto an individual fraternity or sorority."
-(Standing Rules, C-7a.) - Organizations whose primary objective is to perform the work of an office of the University "Organizations whose primary objective is to perform the work of an office of the University generally will not receive an operating budget, unless specifically provided an exemption, via motion, by the Budget and Finance Committee."
+Funds may not under any circumstance be allocated from a Greek Council to an individual fraternity or sorority."
+(Standing Rules, C-7a.) - 3 Organizations whose primary objective is to perform the work of an office of the University "Organizations whose primary objective is to perform the work of an office of the University generally will not receive an operating budget, unless specifically provided an exemption, via motion, by the Budget and Finance Committee."
 (Standing Rules, B-3b.)

 For more information regarding the budget and budget application process, please consult the budget and finance standing rules.
 This Student Groups Handbook may not include all of the details.
 Student leaders are responsible for knowing the budget processes and expectations.
 If you have questions, please reach out to the SGA Vice President of Finance at sgavpfinance@ship.edu.
-If you are unsure as to whether your group is eligible for funding, please use the flowchart below.
+If you are unsure as to whether your group is eligible for funding, please use the flow chart on the following page.